 What Does this all Mean?

-In sum, Pain and Suffering are not compensable in workers’ compensation.
-Pain, however, if it is labor disabling is something upon which permanent disability can be awarded.
-This pain should be quantified in terms of the AMA Guides Whole Person Impairment or under a Psychiatric Disability.
-This quantification is done through medical reporting documenting the disability.
+In sum, “Pain and Suffering” is not compensable in workers’ compensation.
+Pain, however, if it is labor disabling, is something upon which permanent disability can be awarded.
+This pain should be quantified in terms of the AMA Guides or under a Psychiatric Disability using the GAF.
+This quantification should be done through medical reporting documenting the disability.

 What if I Need Advice?

 If you would like a free consultation regarding your workers’ compensation claim, please contact the Law Offices of Edward J. Singer, a Professional Law Corporation.
 They have been helping people in Central and Southern California deal with their worker’s compensation cases for 26 years.
 Contact us today for more information.